 Characterization of Income of Nonresident Aliens

-For U.S. tax purposes the income of a nonresident alien is divided into two categories as follows:
+Income of a nonresident alien is divided into two categories :

-- Usually consists primarily of passive investment income — interest, dividends, rents, royalties, etc.; but, in theory, may consist of any kind of U.S. source income attributable to a foreign person.
+FDAP income consists primarily of passive investment income — interest, dividends, rents, royalties, etc. In theory, FDAP income may consist of any kind of U.S. source income attributable to a foreign person.

-The income must relate to an activity which is considered to be a trade or business under the principles of U.S. tax law (including the personal service income of an individual who performs services in the United States);
+The income must relate to an activity such as a trade or business under the principles of U.S. tax law (including the personal service income of an individual who performs services in the United States);

-- The income must be associated with U.S. assets used in, or held for use in, the conduct of that trade or business; or
+- The income is associated with U.S. assets used in, or held for use in, the conduct of that trade or business; or

 - The activities of that trade or business conducted in the United States are a material factor in the realization of the income.